 [FIND tried-and-true beer recipes]

-If you’re after more fresh fruit character that is reminsicent of the raw fruit being used, then stick with post-fermentation additions after primary fermentation has nearly completed.
+If you’re after more fresh fruit character that is reminiscent of the raw fruit being used, then stick with post-fermentation additions after primary fermentation has nearly completed.
 However, since you don’t have the high temperatures as you would when boiling fruit, you need to take extra care to avoid contamination (unless, of course, you are after something wild).
-Often times juices, purees and frozen fruits undergo flash-pasteurization which leaves little risk for contamimation if added to beer.
+Often times juices, purees, and frozen fruits undergo flash-pasteurization which leaves little risk for contamination if added to beer.
 Whole fruit, on the other hand, is another story.